eXtremeProgramming-cn/agent-forge/generator.md

 - Quality standards are embedded in agent blueprints
 - AI continuously self-checks against standards during execution
 - Cross-validation by multiple layers of agents
+- Agents must ensure textual fidelity to the source input in tasks like summarization and translation, capturing the original intent and key information accurately.

+**Compliant and safe**:
+- Compliant and safety standards are embedded in agent blueprints
+- All outputs must comply with relevant laws and regulations and adhere to established ethical standards.
+- Prohibited content includes but is not limited to: illegal acts, explicit sexual material, graphic violence, sensitive political topics, and hateful or insulting language.
+- Agents are designed with strict safety filters to prevent the generation or propagation of harmful or inappropriate content.

 ### Architecture Patterns